manlaig/pingpong/README.md

 ## Reflection

-This is a project for me to learn more about Deep Learning and especially get familiar with Recurrent Neural Networks and train neural networks with sequensive data.
+This is a project for me to learn about Deep Learning and especially get familiar with Recurrent Neural Networks and train neural networks with sequensive data.

 Originally I wanted to train a neural network that can make accurate move predictions by looking at game screenshots

 One of the main challenges I ran into was collecting data and preparing it to train the network.
 Also, training the network to take into account the ball's velocity.
-Later, I will train the network again, but with multiple subsequent frames, so that it can learn the velocity of the ball.

-In the future, I want to use Reinformencement Learning instead of Supervised Learning.